mazelife/logparser_blog_post/doc/index.rst

 #.
 We wanted to be able to parse them as quickly as possible using as little memory as possible.
 #.
 We wanted to get away with writing as little code as possible to accomplish this.

 We write a lot of Python here at Safari, in fact it's our most widely-used language.
 Because it's a very high-level language, it was likely it would satisfy our second requirement.
-But experience with writing log parsers in Python before--even when using `tricks like lazy evaluation <http://www.dabeaz.com/generators/>`_--lead us to suspect that it would not do so well in satisfying the first requirement.
+But experience with writing log parsers in Python before--even when using `tricks like lazy evaluation <http://www.dabeaz.com/generators/>`_--led us to suspect that it would not do so well in satisfying the first requirement.

-Conversely, something like C or C++ might have allowed us create a much more efficient parser, but would have lead to a considerably larger code base as well.
+Conversely, something like C or C++ might have allowed us create a much more efficient parser, but would resulted in a considerably larger code base as well.
 Haskell seemed like it might be a language that would allow us to maximize for both our goals.
 Although we have some engineers at Safari who have worked with Haskell in the past, this would be the first Haskell product we put into production at the company; we decided to prototype a log parser in Haskell and see where we ended up.

 The results were quite promising: we were able to pull together a working prototype in just a few days.
 It was impressively fast compared to Python-based log parsers we'd built in the past and worked in more-or-less constant space; no matter how big of a file we gave it, memory usage stayed around 5MB.
 The results were good enough that we decided to complete the project and put it into production.